Vaping In Middle School – The Issues and The Best Ways To Fix Them

 Why Do Middle Schools Need To Tackle The Issue?

-The effect that the ingredients found in vapes can have on children can be particularly
+The effect that the ingredients found in vapes can have on children can be particularly damaging.
+Nicotine is the key ingredient, a highly addictive substance that’s found in cigarettes.

 Where Do Middle School Students Tend To Vape?